 Yoga, running, and meditation are all things Dwayne turns to for mental relaxation.
 And not just for rest, but as a way to stop the intake of information and make space for his brain to process that information and make sense of it.

 “It’s in these moments where I allow the filing system in my brain to connect what I couldn't make sense of prior to that consolidation moment,” he says of the value of setting aside “consolidation time” each quarter.
 Trust that your brain is still working on the problem even if you’re not actively focusing on it.

 It can be challenging to separate intuition from other emotions like stress, fear or arrogance.
 That’s why Dwayne says “there is nothing more important in building our intuition than working on self-awareness.”

 Understanding the source of your emotional reactions is a good place to start.
-Dwyane strives to minimize his personal reaction so, as he puts it, he can be a vessel for those around him and help to serve the collective purpose.
+Dwayne strives to minimize his personal reaction so, as he puts it, he can be a vessel for those around him and help to serve the collective purpose.
 Mindfulness work helps him minimize his ego and observe his reactions almost externally.
 When trying to tap into your intuition, ask yourself if your feelings are related to the idea at hand or other things happening in your life.
 For example, you may have a negative reaction to an idea in a meeting, but could it be that you are already stressed because your child is sick?

 Finding the line between being confident and overconfident also takes practice.
-There’s a tension there, Dwyane says.
+There’s a tension there, Dwayne says.
 You have to be confident enough to share your ideas, but open to other perspectives at the same time.